linked-db/linked-ql/site/overview.md

-# LinkedQL <br>— The Database Primitive For Applications And Agents
+# LinkedQL <br>— Portable Query Engine for Applications and Agents

 **Welcome to the docs.** This page gives you the core thinking around LinkedQL and helps you map the system at a glance.